The 10 Best Beginner Heroes for Dota 2

 However, every now and then, someone comes along to brave Dota 2 and see what it has to offer.

-If you’re one of those players who’s playing Dota 2 for the very first time, or have played for a couple of games only, you most likely found yourself elated by the fact that you cold pick from a massive pool of 116 heroes from the start, before the eventual confusion regarding which one to pick kicks in.
+If you’re one of those players who’s playing Dota 2 for the very first time or have played for a couple of games only, you most likely found yourself elated by the fact that you could pick from a massive pool of 116 heroes from the start, before the eventual confusion regarding which one to pick kicks in.

 With that said, we rounded up 10 of the best beginner heroes for Dota 2 for you to try in your first few games.